-Participating in Take Our Daughters And Sons To Work Day can improve morale, productivity and PR for your employees and company.
-Consider planning several activities as you celebrate this event on April 25.
+Participating in Take Our Daughters and Sons to Work Day can improve morale, productivity and public relations for employees and the company.
+Consider planning several small activities and supervised hands-on experiences as you celebrate the day.

 Host a Welcome Breakfast

-Invite employees and guests to mingle and meet.
-Let guests decorate their name tags, hand out schedules for the day’s events and start talking about the day’s purpose.
+Invite employees and their guests to mingle and meet.
+Let children decorate their name tags, hand out schedules for the day’s events and briefly explain the purpose of the visit.

 Facilitate Department Tours

 Divide participants into small groups for department tours.
-Small groups allow everyone to see, hear and participate in the presentations.
+Small groups let everyone see, hear and participate in demonstrations and presentations without getting overwhelmed.

 Plan Interactive Events